Automating Mortality Table Validation Against Industry Standards

 resolved_qx: list = field(default_factory=list)

-def resolve_missing_segments(qx_series: pd.Series, benchmark: pd.Series) -> FallbackChainResult:
+def resolve_missing_segments(qx_series: pd.Series, benchmark: pd.Series) -> FallbackResult:

-missing_mask = qx_series.isna()
+missing = qx_series.isna()

-if not missing_mask.any():
+if not missing.any():

-resolved = qx_series.interpolate(method='linear').bfill().ffill()
+resolved = qx_series.interpolate(method="linear").bfill().ffill()

-resolved = resolved.clip(upper=benchmark.max() * 1.5, lower=0.0)
+resolved = resolved.clip(lower=0.0, upper=benchmark.max() * 1.5)

 audit_id = f"FALLBACK_{pd.Timestamp.now(tz='UTC').strftime('%Y%m%d_%H%M%S')}"

-return FallbackChainResult(
+return FallbackResult(

 table_id=str(qx_series.name),